 Failure to submit required reports on time may result in the school district/postsecondary institution/consortium not receiving Perkins V Allocation funds.

-Districts & collaboratives with Secondary Programs are required to report SIMS.
+Districts & collaboratives with Secondary Programs are required to report CTE Enrollment SIMS.

 Graduate Follow Up.
 An important component of Perkins programs, including Chapter-74 approved programs, is the Career Technical Education Graduate Follow-up of graduates.
 This is used to calculate and report on a Perkins V Core Indicator: Postsecondary Placement (3S1) as part of the accountability system for federally funded Perkins programs.
+Refer to the CTE Data Instructions for more.
 To submit graduate follow-up results, districts use the CTE Grad Follow-up Results application in the Security Portal.
 Access is managed locally: the district's Directory Administrator may assign to a district staff person the security role "CTE Grad Follow-up Results".
 This district staff person can then enter and submit (or 'certify') the data.
-Refer to the CTE Grad Follow-up Instructions for more.
+For more about grad follow-up, see Instructions or contact your liaison.

 Who to contact: